xiaoylu/leetcode_category/MorrisTraversal/Readme.md

 ```
 # We start from the input tree and end up with the input tree
-# Go Down: the clock-wise shift happens at the first visit of each node (pre-order)
+# Go Down: the clock-wise shift at the first visit of each node (pre-order)
-# Go Up: the anito-clockwise shift happens at the second visito of each node (in-order)
+# Go Up: the anti-clockwise shift at the second visit of each node (in-order)
 #
 #        |    ^
 #        V    |